rubinius/rubinius-website-archive/doc/en/bootstrapping.markdown

      several fundamental Ruby methods are bound to primitives.

-     At this point there is enough defined behavior to begin to load up the rest of the runtime kernel which is all defined in ruby.
+     At this point there is enough defined behavior to begin to load up the rest of the runtime kernel which is all defined in Ruby.
 This has to be done in several passes as the language grows.

   2. alpha: This starts the loading of Ruby code.
 The ability to open classes